Alexander Willette: Elections

-In 2010, he decided to run for Maine's 7th House district based in Aroostook County.
-He was the Republican nominee and defeated Democrat nominee Troy Haines 54%-46%.
-He became the youngest person to ever win an election for the Maine House of Representatives.
+In 2010, Willette decided to run for Maine's 7th House district, based in Aroostook County.
+He was the Republican nominee and defeated Democratic nominee Troy Haines 54%-46%.
+Willette thus became the youngest person to ever win an election for the Maine House of Representatives.
 In 2012, he won re-election to a second term, defeating Haines again, 52%-48%.

 Tenure

 The district includes 10 towns: Castle Hill, Chapman, Hammond, Littleton, Mapleton, Masardis, Monticello, Wade, Washburn, and Oxbow.
-In addition, it also includes part of the city of Presque isle and unorganized territory of Central Aroostook.
+In addition, it includes part of the city of Presque Isle and unorganized territory of Central Aroostook.